Premai/GettingAndCleaningData/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Good luck!

+## To Produce the tidy dataset
 Run the R script run_analysis.r.
-Outputs produced Tidy dataset file DSSmartphonesTidy.txt (tab-delimited text)
+Output will be Tidy dataset file DSSmartphonesTidy.txt (tab-delimited text)